kaushalmarakana/fc/README.md

 - If genre is changed at particular year section, user will be landed on that year only with new data
 - Genres filter is not local filter, on change of genre all 20 new items will be fetched with genre filter applied to api
+- If any side up or down api fails for any year, it will stop there and give user option to retry from same year

 ## Extra information